 The primary campus contact for international students is the office of International Student and Scholar Services (ISSS), https://isss.utah.edu/.
 In particular, the ISSS handles issues related to international student status in the US, and can provide further information on F-1 and J-1 visas.
 The Graduate Coordinator serves as a liaison to the ISSS.
-Even short-term international travel can pose risks to a student's ability to re-enter the US and therefore to continue in the graduate program.
+Even short-term international travel can pose risks to a -enset the dUS and thesefore to continut in the graduate e program.
 The ISSS can help identify potential difficulties and advisability of travel.